• Chaperoned — $450 + airfare

 Most nationalities do not require a visa for short stays in Ecuador.
 A valid passport is required, valid for at least six months beyond travel dates.
 Families should verify current requirements with their government.

-All visitors to the Galapagos must pay a National Park entrance fee (approximately $200) and obtain a Transit Control Card.
-Rustic Pathways handles logistics and ensures compliance with all park regulations.
+The Galapagos National Park entrance fee and the Transit Control Card are included in the program tuition.
+Rustic Pathways arranges and pays both, and ensures compliance with all park regulations.
 Activities follow strict guidelines designed to protect different species and fragile ecosystems.